Sn3akySqu1d/Soundalyser/Journal.md

 ![alt text](Images/image-5.png)

 The final step in the design was writing the firmware which took ages.
 This was difficult to write as there is not yet any physical hardware to test it on and there is definetly at least a few undetected bugs which will be fixed once the hardware arrives.
 I started by writing base code that read data from each of the sensors and played a sound on the buzzer at regualr intervals.
 I then implemented the multi-screen system for which i had to do a lot of research online about the adafruit OLED library.
 After coding the SD logging and autosleep logic I went through and rewrote the wntire firmware to make it more modular and structured for readability and debugging on the actual hardware.

+# MISC
+Aroudn 2 hours spent checking through everything, formatting the repo and submitting it.